Khovanov complexes of rational tangles

-\begin{defin} Given an oriented link $K$, the \emph{inverse} of $K$, denoted $K^*$, is obtained by reversing the orientation of each component.
-A link is \emph{invertible} if it is isotopic to its inverse, that is, if $K \sim K^*$. \end{defin}

-It is an easy consequence of Proposition~\ref{prop-flipping} that every rational link is invertible.
-The proof follows by applying a vertical flip to the knot, as illustrated below.

-A stronger notion of invertibility can be defined for links with more than one component.

-\begin{defin} A link $L$ is said to be \emph{strongly invertible} if any link formed by reversing the orientations of any of the components of $L$ is isotopic to $L$. \end{defin}

-Strongly invertible rational links admit a classification using the oriented version of the classification theorem for oriented rational links \cite{KauffRTs}.

-\begin{prop} Let $L$ be a two-component oriented link with $L = N(p/q)$ as above, with $|p| > |q|$.
-Then $L$ is strongly invertible iff $q^2 = 1 + op$ for some odd integer $o$. \end{prop} Finally, for notational purposes in Section~\ref{sec-KhRts}, we note that oriented rational tangles that have well-defined numerator closures are isotopic to one of two forms, illustrated below.
+Given a rational tangle, one can close the ends in several ways to obtain a \emph{rational link}.
+The \emph{numerator closure} $N(\cdot)$ is obtained by horizontally joining together the top and bottom pairs.
+The Hopf link, for example, can be expressed as $N([2])$.
+The tangles exhibited so far have been unoriented, but of course this need not be the case.
+For notational purposes in Section~\ref{sec-KhRts}, we note that oriented rational tangles that have oriented numerator closures are isotopic to one of two forms, illustrated below.
 We refer to these as \emph{type I} and \emph{type II} (oriented) rational tangles.